Sample-based quantum diagonalization ng isang chemistry Hamiltonian

 hcore, nuclear_repulsion_energy = cas.get_h1cas(mo)

-eri = pyscf.ao2mo.restore(1, cas.get_h2cas(mo), num_orbitals)
+eri = pyscf.ao2mo.restore(1, cas.get_h2cas(mo), norb)

 Bago itayo ang LUCJ ansatz circuit, magsasagawa muna tayo ng CCSD calculation sa sumusunod na code cell.
-Ang t1t_1 at t2t_2 amplitudes mula sa calculation na ito ay gagamitin upang i-initialize ang mga parameters ng ansatz.
+Ang at amplitudes mula sa calculation na ito ay gagamitin upang i-initialize ang mga parameters ng ansatz.

 # Get CCSD t2 amplitudes for initializing the ansatz